 When you’re creating your scenarios, you can test your assumption that you’ll see a big increase in new revenue from leads who’ve been awaiting these features.
 But you can also test the assumption of what’ll happen if the features don’t draw in as many customers as you hoped for.

 Being able to analyze these assumptions beforehand allows you to make decisions based on data rather than just your gut.

 Now that you know the what and why, let’s take a look at a scenario analysis example.
 I’ll walk you through a quick overview of how to create multiple scenarios and analyze the findings.

 I’m going to be using Finmark in this example, but I’ll also show you how to do scenario analysis in Excel (spoiler alert: it’s MUCH easier to do it in Finmark).
 I’m also going to assume you have a base scenario (i.e. your live financial model) setup.

 For this example, we’re going to pretend we’re building a financial model for a SaaS startup that makes CRM software.

-So far our growth has been steady, but not quite as fast as we’d like.
-At our current rate, we’re on pace to reach $7,500 MRR by the end of the year.
+So far our growth has been steady, but we want to speed things up.
+At our current rate, our forecast says we’ll reach ~$125K monthly recurring revenue (MRR) by the end of the year.

-We’d like to reach at least $10K MRR this year, with the goal of doing a round of fundraising next year.
+However, we’d like to reach at least $200K MRR this year, with the goal of doing a round of fundraising next year.